 Q: How can I tell which wire is positive and which is negative in a car?

 A: In a car, the positive wire is usually red, and the negative wire is usually black.
-However, always double-check with a multimeter, especially if the wires are old or have been modified.
+That said, always double-check with a multimeter, especially if the wires are old or have been modified.
 The car's chassis is usually connected to the negative terminal of the battery and serves as the ground.

 Q: Can I use any multimeter to check polarity?